telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-integration-examples.md

 # Integration Examples

-There are couple of controls that utilize the RadFluidContentControl in some custom scenarios.
+There are a couple of controls that utilize the RadFluidContentControl in some custom scenarios.
 This articles contains a list of those examples.

 * The [Use RadFluidContentControl in RadTileView]({%slug radtileview-howto-use-fluidcontentcontrol-in-tileview%}) article.
 There is an additional article that introduces the fluid control in RadTileView - [Fluid Content Control]({%slug radtileview-fluid-content-control%}).